 What to look for in the Best Smartphone

-Software: Hardware specs are important in smartphones, but we can’t forget that the software largely determines our experience.
+- Software: Hardware specs are important in smartphones, but we can’t forget that the software largely determines our experience.
 Chances are that you’ve decided on the operating system (iOS, Android, or Windows).
 However, if you’re going with Android, there’s another level to the software – the UI.
-Manufacturers all develop their own skin on top of Android, some more heavy than others, that offer different features.
+Manufacturers all develop their own skin on top of Android, some heavier than others, that offer different features.
 Make sure to research the differences.

-Display: The two competing display technologies that manufacturers decide among are IPS LCD and AMOLED panels, which have different advantages and disadvantages.
+- Display: The two competing display technologies that manufacturers decide among are IPS LCD and AMOLED panels, which have different advantages and disadvantages.
 IPS LCD’s have more natural colors while AMOLED displays are more vibrant.
 Also, AMOLED can result in better battery life, because pixels can individually light up as needed.

-Battery: The battery subject speaks for itself.
+- Battery: The battery subject speaks for itself.
 Battery life is often a pain-point with smartphones.
 We ask so much from them, and before we know it, our precious phone is nothing more than a paperweight.
 Therefore, always be mindful of the battery’s mAh capacity in the phone’s specs.